eoincos/flask-developer-challenge/README.md

 don't work on the additional optional features before the main task is complete.

 ## Environment
 The project assumes Python 2.7 is installed and libffi and libssl development libraries are installed.
+If you plan to use tox to run the tests, you should pip install tox also.
+If you plan to use docker and docker-compose those will have to be installed.

 ## Development
 The code will be checked while running in a [Docker](https://www.docker.com/) container but there is no requirement to develop/test inside